FIWARE/tutorials.Administrating-XACML/README.md

 ### Read a Verb-Resource Permission

-As a reminder, for simple verb-resource permissions, the `/applications/{{app-id}}/permissions/{permission-id}}` endpoint will return the permission listed under that id.
+As a reminder, for simple verb-resource permissions, the `/applications/{{app-id}}/permissions/{permission-id}}` endpoint will return the permission listed under that ID.
 The `X-Auth-token` must be supplied in the headers.

 #### :one::two: Request